Op Eds by Humanists @ Illinois

 - Jane Desmond (Anthropology and Gender and Women’s Studies) at CNN: "A surprising victim of the opioid crisis"

-- John Murphy (Communicaton) in the News Gazette: "Davis must be willing to listen"
+- John Murphy (Communicaton) in the News Gazette, "Davis must be willing to listen," and "The rhetorical trick Trump used on the'Squad' and how it could affect the vote" at The Conversation.

 - Naomi Paik (Asian American Studies) at The Conversation: "US turned away thousands of Haitain asylum-seekers and detained hundreds more in the 90s"